Wise Bites Memos

 Happy Friday,

 How was your week?
 Did you meet your goals, make a difference, or learn something new?
 If you answered yes, congratulations!
 If you answered no, don't worry.
 In that case, you can make up for it today by taking a moment to consume an illuminating review of a segment from a book, a few quotes that will capture your attention, and a thought-provoking find from the internet - small bites of wisdom.
-Here is the Wise Bites memo for you to consider for the week.
+Here is the Wise Bites memo for your consideration this week.

 Book Segment